New bank in downtown Aiken a step closer to construction

-The redesigns for the future Coastal Carolina National Bank at the corner of Richland Avenue and Pendleton Street were given approval from the majority of the Aiken Design Review Board on Tuesday night, allowing the project to move forward.
+The redesigns for the future Coastal Carolina National Bank at the corner of Richland Avenue and Pendleton Street were given approval by a majority of the Aiken Design Review Board on Tuesday night, allowing the project to move forward.

 The contractors are hoping to get started on constructing the bank within "the next few months," CCNB representative Jim Price said after the board voted on the designs.